adompeldorius/springrollup/zk-rollup-with-less-calldata.md

 1. `offChainBalanceOf(alice)` in some rollup block `b` with `blockNum >= lastSeenBlockNum(alice)`.
 2. If `blockNum == lastSeenBlockNum(alice)`, we also require witnesses to the set of pending transactions *from* Alice in block `b`.
 We denote the total sent amount as `sentAmount`.
 3. A set of pending transfers *to* Alice.
-Each pending transfer's block must be at least as new as *b* above (to be sure it is not already included in `offChainBalanceOf(alice)`).
-Also, each pending transfer must have been processed, meaning that it's block cannot be newer than the sender's `lastSeenBlockNum`.
+Each pending transfer must have been processed, meaning that it's block cannot be newer than the sender's `lastSeenBlockNum`.
+Also, each pending transfer's block must be at least as new as *b* above (otherwise it would already be included in `offChainBalanceOf(alice)`).
 We denote the total recieved amount as `recievedAmount`.

 When the L1 contract is given the above data, it sends to Alice the amount (if non-negative) given by